KinWaiCheuk/nnAudio/README.md

 # nnAudio
 nnAudio is an audio processing toolbox using PyTorch convolutional neural network as its backend.
 By doing so, spectrograms can be generated from audio on-the-fly during neural network training and the Fourier kernels (e.g. or CQT kernels) can be trained.
+Full details of nnAudio can be found in [our paper](https://ieeexplore.ieee.org/document/9174990).
+You can use nnAudio for free, however, if you use this library, please cite the paper as per the reference provided below.

 [Kapre](https://github.com/keunwoochoi/kapre) has a similar concept in which they also use 1D convolutional neural network to extract spectrograms based on [Keras](https://keras.io).
 Other GPU audio processing tools are [torchaudio](https://github.com/pytorch/audio) and [tf.signal](https://www.tensorflow.org/api_docs/python/tf/signal).
-But they are not using the neural network approach, and hence the Fourier basis can not be trained.
+But they are not using a neural network approach, and hence the Fourier basis can not be trained.
 As of PyTorch 1.6.0, torchaudio is still very difficult to install under the Windows environment due to `sox`. nnAudio is a more compatible audio processing tool across different operating systems since it relies mostly on PyTorch convolutional neural network.
 The name of nnAudio comes from `torch.nn`

 ## Installation
 `pip install git+https://github.com/KinWaiCheuk/nnAudio.git#subdirectory=Installation`